2022 Copa Ecuador

-The 2022 Copa Ecuador (officially known as the Copa Ecuador Ecuabet 2022 for sponsorship purposes) was the second edition of the Copa Ecuador, Ecuador's domestic football cup.
+The 2022 Copa Ecuador (officially known as the Copa Ecuador Ecuabet 2022 for sponsorship purposes) was the third edition of the Copa Ecuador, Ecuador's domestic football cup.
 It began on 6 May 2022 and ended with the single-legged final on 8 November 2022.

 Independiente del Valle won their first title in the competition, defeating 9 de Octubre in the final by a 3–1 score.
 LDU Quito were the defending champions, having won the previous edition of the competition in 2019, but were knocked out by Imbabura in the round of 16.

 Format

 The competition involved 48 teams and was divided into six rounds.
 The first round was played by the 10 Serie B teams, the 20 provincial association champions, and the amateur champion and runner-up teams, which were drawn into 16 double-legged ties.
 The 16 winners advanced to the round of 32, where they were drawn against the 16 Serie A teams in single-legged ties with the lower-tier side hosting the match.

 The round of 16 and the quarter-finals were also played as single-legged ties by the winners of the preceding rounds, whilst the four quarter-final winners played a semi-final group stage with each team playing the others in the group twice.
 The top two teams in the semi-final group advanced to the final.